 They say “good things take time,” and I believe that taking your time to navigate through life, with each step, calculated in a way that benefits you, adds up to make a life for yourself that’s free from unnecessary stress.

-A typical therapy session lasts 40-45 minutes, and this can be repeated 2-3 times a week, depending on your case and what your therapist deems is beneficial for you.
+A typical therapy session lasts 40-45 minutes, and this can be repeated 2-3 times a week.
+It will depend on your case and what your therapist deems is beneficial for you.
 Although, some new forms of contemporary therapy, like Brief therapy, are considerably shorter than traditional therapy.

 With that said, the beauty of therapy lies in the relationship you build with your therapist and vice versa.
-A healthy relationship takes time and effort from both ends; when you see this happen through days, weeks and months, it makes the relationship even more important to your mental health.
+A healthy relationship takes time and effort from both ends.
+When this happens through days, weeks and months, it makes the relationship even more important to your mental health.

 There is a fundamental importance in the building of a strong client-therapist relationship.
-Only if the connection is strong will you trust your therapist, be open, become more confident, and eventually allow you to accept and love yourself.
+Only if the connection is strong will you trust your therapist, be open, and eventually allow you to accept yourself.

 Trusting your therapist is everything in a therapy session.
 And for this, you need a positive therapeutic relationship.

 The main goal of therapy is to guide you and give you the necessary tools to navigate your life correctly.
-Therapists are there to listen to your problems, understand how you feel, and develop coping strategies to help you find your way in life successfully.
+Therapists are there to listen to your problems.
+They try to understand how you feel, and develop coping strategies to help you find your way in life successfully.

-In many ways, your therapist is the older adult in the movies, spewing wisdom, the person you meet to ask directions when you’re lost, the person that ushers you to your seats in a show; ultimately, your therapist is the one with the map.
+In many ways, your therapist is the older adult in the movies, spewing wisdom.
+Or they can be the person you meet to ask directions when you’re lost, the one that ushers you to your seats in a show.
+Ultimately, your therapist is the one with the map.

 I once heard a saying that goes something along the lines of, “if you give credit to your therapist for feeling better, the job of the therapist is not yet complete.
 But if you credit yourself for getting where you are, then you have had the opportunity of finding the right therapist for you.”